Skip to content

 • Plus, my client’s time and money was wasted

-Any white paper design fail is completely preventable.
+No white paper design fail needs to happen.

-There are perhaps 20 sensible rules of thumb that any designer needs to follow to create a highly readable, professional, scannable white paper.
+There are 20 sensible rules of thumb that any designer can follow to create a highly readable, professional, scannable white paper.

-Here’s a table that lists 20 things I consider essential for every white paper design.
+This table lists the main things I consider essential for any white paper design.

 None of these are rocket science.